This is a story that has been told and re-told so many times that the details have been changed several times to sensationalise the story.

 The story itself is true, although the numbers involved and the importance of the winning session of blackjack have often been exaggerated.

-Nevertheless, the fact remains that the CEO of one of the biggest companies in the world once gambled the last of his money in a last ditch attempt to keep the lights on, and it marked a turning point in his company’s fortunes.
+Nevertheless, the fact remains that the CEO of one of the biggest companies in the world once gambled the remainder of his money in a last ditch attempt to keep the lights on, and it marked a turning point in his company’s fortunes.

 He may not have been a prolific gambler like some of the other names on this list of famous blackjack players, but he is certainly the richest, worth around $14 billion today thanks to the success of FedEx.